Welcome! Please Login.

 We believe that, in this age, certain well-defined ministries are committed to the Holy Spirit, and that it is the duty of every Christian to understand them and to be adjusted to them in his own life and experience.
 These ministries are the restraining of evil in the world to the measure of the divine will; the convicting of the world respecting sin, righteousness, and judgment; the regenerating of all believers; the indwelling and anointing of all who are saved, thereby sealing them unto the day of redemption; the baptizing into the one body of Christ of all who are saved; and the continued filling for power, teaching, and service of those among the saved who are yielded to Him and who are subject to His will (John 3:6; 16:7-11; Rom.
 8:9; 1 Cor.
 12:13; Eph.
 4:30; 5:18; 2 Thess.
 2:7; 1 John 2:20-27).

-We believe that some gifts of the Holy Spirit such as speaking in tongues and miraculous healings were temporary.
+We believe that some gifts of the Holy Spirit such as speaking in tongues and the gift of healing were temporary.
 We believe that speaking in tongues was never the common or necessary sign of the baptism nor of the filling of the Spirit, and that the deliverance of the body from sickness or death awaits the consummation of our salvation in the resurrection (Acts 4:8, 31; Rom.
 8:23; 1 Cor.
 13:8).

 We believe that all who are united to the risen and ascended Son of God are members of the church which is the body and bride of Christ, which began at Pentecost and is completely distinct from Israel.
 Its members are constituted as such regardless of membership or non-membership in the organized churches of earth.
 We believe that by the same Spirit all believers in this age are baptized into, and thus become, one body that is Christ's, whether Jews or Gentiles, and having become members one of another, are under solemn duty to keep the unity of the Spirit in the bond of peace, rising above all sectarian differences, and loving one another with a pure heart fervently (Matt.
 16:16-18; Acts 2:42-47; Rom.
 12:5; 1 Cor.
 12:12-27; Eph.
 1:20-23; 4:3-10; Col. 3:14-15).